 - Witnessing –– Inviting others to believe on Christ.
 Jesus said, “As the Father has sent me – so send I you” (John 20:21; See also: Matthew 5:13-16; 28:19-20; Acts 1:8).

-- There is no easy path to spiritual maturity but the rewards are deeply satisfying.
+There is no easy path to spiritual maturity but the rewards of giving yourself wholeheartedly to it are deeply satisfying.